craigtaub/craigtaub.dev/src/markdown-pages/nodejs-vs-golang-aws-costing.md

 title: "NodeJS vs Golang - an AWS costing exercise"
 ---

-When you look at the backend landscape currently there are many popular languages - I would say Golang and Python are the most popular, with NodeJS/TypeScript towards the top of the list expecially when the role requires some full-stack work.
+When you look at the backend landscape, currently there are many popular languages - I would say Golang and Python are the most popular, with NodeJS/TypeScript towards the top of the list especially when the role requires some full-stack work.

-I am not going to argue against Golang today - it is a great langauge with many years of hard work to build out its performance, syntax, tooling, community and many more assets.
+I am not going to argue against Golang today - it is a great language with many years of hard work to build out its performance, syntax, tooling, community and many more assets.

-The part I want to look at today is whether there is much value is migrating from TypeScript to Golang for <b>purely cost reasons</b>.
+The part I want to look at today is whether there is much value in migrating from TypeScript to Golang for <b>purely cost reasons</b>.
-I want to answer what kind of saving would it offer to a company who use many of AWS products??
+I want to answer what kind of savings would it offer to a company who uses many of AWS products??

 We will use an example company so we have something to compare against.